dataspecer/ds-wdoi/source/backend/wdoi-service/README.md

 ## Swagger

 - In development mode, upon startup of the service, there will be generated `swagger.yaml` file into the current folder.
-- In both development and production mode, the swagger is served as a static page from the route `/documentation`.
+- The swagger is served as a static page from the route `/documentation`
+- It is disable in production mode.